wieslawsoltes/Dock/docs/dock-settings.md

 `DockSettings.UseOwnerForFloatingWindows` keeps floating windows above the main window by setting it as their owner.

+## Window magnetism

+`DockSettings.EnableWindowMagnetism` toggles snapping of floating windows.
+The snap distance is controlled by `DockSettings.WindowMagnetDistance`.

 ## App builder integration

 You can configure the settings when building your Avalonia application: